microsoft/vscode-docs/release-notes/vJanuary.md

 * [Microsoft/vscode-mock-debug](https://github.com/microsoft/vscode-mock-debug)
 * [Microsoft/vscode-mono-debug](https://github.com/microsoft/vscode-mono-debug)

-You can see the Promise-based API in [DebugClient.ts](https://github.com/microsoft/vscode-node-debug/blob/master/src/tests/DebugClient.ts) and an initial set of tests in [adapter.test.ts](https://github.com/microsoft/vscode-node-debug/blob/master/src/tests/adapter.test.ts).
+You can see an initial set of tests in [adapter.test.ts](https://github.com/microsoft/vscode-node-debug/blob/main/src/tests/adapter.test.ts).
 We plan to make this API available as an npm module in February.

 ### JSON mode is now an extension